kaceycleveland/guessai/README.md

 See the prompts used [here](app/(admin)/words/prompts.ts)

-1. The prompts linked above are sent in order to OpenAI API.
+1. The prompts linked above are sent in order to OpenAI API from a `Supabase` edge function.
 2. Between prompts, cleaning is done on the returned results.
    - Sometimes clues would give away the answer by using the word; I filter these out.
    - Sometimes numbering or bullet points were used; I filter those off the beginning.